daniel553/GitflowOnWindows/README.md

 # GitflowOnWindows
 This is a guide to install GitFlow on Windows

-Please use a PowerShell as Administrator to follow the above:
+Please use a PowerShell or a CMD as Administrator to follow the above:

+## Previous steps ##
+Install Git for Windows https://git-scm.com/download/win

+Next, Next, Next and choose your own options

 ## 1. Clone Gitflow
 Clone the original repository for gitflow: